Enjoy Happy Trails, the free monthly newsletter from Hiking For Her.

 Types of hiking?

 You mean, hiking is more than just walking?

 You can do your own thing, and still be a member of the hiking community.

-Or dive right into this overview of the types of hiking you can select from, with plenty of hiking tips to get you started.
+Or dive right into the overview page you're on to discover all of the types of hiking, with plenty of hiking tips to get you started for each of them.

 If you're a beginner hiker, dayhikes are the way to start building trail skills.

 Select well marked, maintained trails within easy commuting distance from home.

 Study a map of the area before you leave the trail head so you can develop these important hiking skils: